theapplegates/scaling-succotash/openpgp/README.md

   - The Nettle cryptographic library.
 This is the default backend, and is selected by the default feature set.
-If you use `default-features = false`, you need to explicitly include the `crypto-nettle` feature to enable it.
+If you use `default-features = false`, you need to explicitly include the `crypto-openssl` feature to enable it.

   - The OpenSSL backend.
 To select this backend, use `default-features = false`, and explicitly include the